A business or association usually formed to manufacture or supply products or services for profit.

 Someone who risks funds by purchasing financial products with the hope the investments will increase in value over time.

-The initial sale of stock to the public by investment bankers.
+Initial Public Offering; the initial sale of stock to the public by investment bankers.

 Shares of ownership of a company in which the shareholder is guaranteed a dividend if one is declared and whose shares are usually not as volatile as common stock.
 Preferred stock holders do not have voting rights in company elections and decisions.